Mishkun/try-compose/README.md

 ### Unpack prebuilts

-Download zipped prebuilts from this google drive [link](https://drive.google.com/file/d/1UiyEGtIMAdbIMHWQFcSnkBrCtGTzmyx3/view?usp=sharing) and unpack it to project root replacing all the files
+Download zipped prebuilts from the [latest release](https://github.com/Mishkun/try-compose/releases/latest) and unpack it to project root replacing all the files

 ### Install custom version of Android studio